 Tortuga Bay Galapagos has topped many a list as one of the best beaches at the Galapagos islands.
 Picture perfect swathes of white sand overlooking turquoise water make it a great spot to relax and enjoy nature.
 Tortuga Bay is reached by a short walk from the southwest end of Puerto Ayora and is divided into two sections.
 The first, Playa Brava, is a favorite among surfers early in the morning but the strong currents here make it an endurance sport for swimming.
 Past Playa Brava is Playa Mansa, a smaller beach off of a protected lagoon where snorkeling and kayaking along the shores is a great opportunity to spot sea turtles, rays, white-tipped reef sharks, and some of the sea birds that live and feed in the mangroves.
 There is also an enjoyable self-guided trail through the Opuntia Cactus forest to spot wildlife.
 Tortuga Bay is a lovely spot to spend half a day or more!

 Las Grietas is a natural swimming hole where both fresh and seawater mix in three sections that attract locals and travelers alike to swim or snorkel in the pleasant waters.
 The pools boast a dramatic setting, between two high vertical lava walls in a crevasse.
 Las Grietas is reached by taking a water taxi across the bay from Puerto Ayora to Angermeyer Waterfront Inn.
 A marked path beside the hotel takes you past the German beach (Playa Aleman), across lava fields, and to Las Grietas.
 The first and second pools are great for swimming and cliff diving, while the third pool is reached by a short traverse of an underwater tunnel and is less crowded and the best place for snorkeling.
+Note: As of 2021, day trippers to Las Grietas must pay $10 per person to hire a local guide at the entrance.

 The fish market on Charles Darwin Avenue along Puerto Ayora's wayerfront is a fun place to stop and watch the locals of the island do their thing.
 From morning to afternoon, fishermen bring in their catch to the stalls along the waterfront where hungry patrons include pelicans and sea lions!
 It often makes quite the spectacle to watch fishermen feed scraps to these unlikely clients, and is perfect for fun photos or videos.

 The Charles Darwin Research Station is a long-standing institution that has been the scientific wing of the islands since they were declared a national park.
 Visiting here gives insight into the work done by the center, and also is a chance to see giant tortoises in different stages of growth.
 CDRS and the Galapagos National Park raise the gentle giants in captivity until they are old enough to fend for themselves.
+Note: As of 2021, tourists must pay $10 per person to hire a local guide at the research station entrance.

 The lush green highlands of the island are easy to visit from Puerto Ayora town via taxi.
 There are two main points of interest to see, the Twin Craters (Los Gemelos) and El Chato giant tortoise Reserve.
 The twin craters are a pair of impressive lava sink hole craters that look straight out of Jurassic Park.
 Self guided trails take you to the lookout points and through Scalesia Forest popular with Galapagos land birds.
 The nearby El Chato Reserve is a private ranch where giant tortoises roam - the perfect spot to see these gentle giants in their natural habitat.